Reaching 310,800 people in:

 Focus on Tanzania

 Ministry opportunities in Tanzania are extremely important this year—with more than one-half the population being age 24 and younger, and most have not had the opportunity to understand and believe the Gospel.
-Pressures from neighboring Muslim majorities threaten Tanzania’s future, and under-resourced churches can be prepared through training and equipping to reach the next generation, and strengthen churches through Philip Acts 8™ (Project Philip) evangelism and discipleship Bible studies.
+Pressures from neighboring Muslim majorities threaten Tanzania’s future, and under-resourced churches can be prepared through training and equipping to reach the next generation, and strengthen churches through Project Philip evangelism and discipleship Bible studies.